Nick

 issues, but perhaps soluble ones.

-like to brief people in the affected areas, and have written a
+I'd like to brief people in the affected areas,

 non-political letter which will be ready to go out next weekend.